 The standard and premium versions of the P7 offer autonomous driving features powered by XPILOT 2.5.
 We plan to roll out XPILOT 3.0 by early 2021, and customers who own the premium version of the P7 can subscribe for the new system and deploy it on their vehicles through OTA firmware updates.
-Among all units of the P7 delivered in the third quarter of 2020, 98% can support XPILOT 2.5 or XPILOT 3.0.
+According to the IHS Markit Report, XPILOT 3.0 is expected to offer the highest level of autonomous driving capabilities in commercially available passenger vehicles today.
+As of June 30, 2020, approximately 50% of customers ordered the versions of the P7 that can support XPILOT 3.0.

 All versions of the P7 feature Xmart OS, which enables a broad range of smart connectivity functions such as AI voice assistant, smart navigation and in-car app store.
 The P7's AI voice assistant is capable of supporting natural and continuous dialogues without having to be activated repeatedly, and while it responds, a person can interrupt to give a new voice instruction.
-Furthermore, the P7's AI voice assistant can execute requests covering a broad range of scenarios.
 In addition, we have deployed Alipay on the P7, which allows our customers to conveniently pay for transactions on in-car apps.